taikoxyz/docs/src/content/docs/guides/using-foundry.md

 ---
-title: Deploy a contract using Foundary
+title: Deploy a contract using Foundry
-description: This guide will help you deploy a smart contract on Taiko using Foundary.
+description: This guide will help you deploy a smart contract on Taiko using Foundry.
 ---
 Any smart contract deployable to the Ethereum network can be deployed easily on Taiko.
-This guide demonstrates deploying a Counter smart contract on Taiko using Foundry, highlighting the compatibility of Ethereum contracts with Taiko.
+This guide demonstrates this by deploying a Counter smart contract on Taiko using Foundry, highlighting the compatibility of Ethereum contracts with Taiko.

 For a visual walkthrough, refer to our [video tutorial](https://drive.google.com/file/d/1ADSi_H-lV63Ji5qyXpg5_frDNXx6XVTD/view?usp=sharing).